Social Stories

-Social Stories were devised as a tool to help individuals with ASD (autistic spectrum disorder) better understand the nuances of interpersonal communication so that they could "interact in an effective and appropriate manner".
-Although the prescribed format was meant for high functioning people with basic communication skills, the format was adapted substantially to suit individuals with poor communication skills and low level functioning (e.g. children who are struggling with understanding social situations or when coping with change).
+Social Stories were devised as a tool to help autistic individuals better understand the nuances of interpersonal communication so that they could "interact in an effective and appropriate manner".
+Although the prescribed format was meant for high functioning people with basic communication skills, the format was adapted substantially to suit individuals with poor communication skills and low level functioning, for example children who are struggling with understanding social situations or when coping with change.
 The evidence shows that there has been minimal improvement in social interaction skills.
 However, it is difficult to assess whether the concept would have been successful if it had been carried out as designed.

 Social stories are being used, though, in targeted ways to prepare individuals for social interaction and to prepare individuals with autism for public events.

 Overview

 Social Stories are a concept devised by Carol Gray in 1991 to improve the social skills of people with autism spectrum disorders (ASD).
-The objective is to share information, which is often through a description of the events occurring around the subject and also why.
+The objective is to share information, which is often through a description of the events occurring around the subject, and also why.
 Social stories are used to educate and as praise.
-They can be told by an educator, parent, a social worker or school psychologist.
-Social stories model appropriate social interaction by describing a situation with relevant social cues, other's perspectives, and a suggested appropriate response.
+They can be told by an educator, a parent, a social worker or a school psychologist.
+Social stories model appropriate social interaction by describing a situation with relevant social cues, others' perspectives, and a suggested appropriate response.
 About one half of the time, the stories are used to acknowledge and praise successful completion of an accomplishment.

 Social stories are considered a type of social narrative.